Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

-The Seine-Nord project is among the most significant infrastructure projects with potential structural effects on port competition and cargo routing in the Benelux and Northern France.
+The Seine-Nord project is among the most significant infrastructure projects with potential structural effects on port competition and cargo routing in the Benelux countries and Northern France.
 In eastern Europe, ships can reach the Danube from the Rhine, opening up the larger industrial areas in Austria, the Czech Republic, Hungary, Croatia, Serbia, Romania, and Bulgaria.
 Via the Elbe and the Oder, the industrial areas in Austria, Germany, Poland, and the Czech Republic are within reach.
 Other countries in Europe that boast inland shipping are Italy, Finland, Sweden, Russia, and Ukraine.
-However, these pertain to isolated national waterways networks, which (except maritime) have no connection with the European network.
+However, these pertain to isolated national waterways networks, which (if they are not maritime) have no connection with the European network.

 In North America, several large river systems are present, but their latitudinal orientation does not match the general longitudinal orientation of commercial flows.
 Yet, waterway corridors have played an important role in North America’s commercial development, particularly:

-Attempts in recent years have been made to improve the competitiveness of inland waterways, namely with the designation of “marine highways” in a manner mimicking the Interstate Highway system.
+Attempts have been made in recent years to improve the competitiveness of inland waterways, namely with the designation of “marine highways” in a manner mimicking the Interstate Highway system.

 The Yangtze River is the longest and busiest river in China, dominating its inland waterway sector, being the only river that connects the eastern, central, and western parts of the country.
 It thus plays an important role in supporting commercial activities in the central and western provinces of China.
 The total length of the Yangtze River is about 6,300 km, of which about 2,800 km is navigable for cargo vessels.
-It handles over 2 billion tons of freight annually, making it the world’s most important river in cargo volume.
-Since the turn of the century, when port decentralization started and China joined the WTO, freight volumes on the river increased significantly.
+It handles over two billion tons of freight annually, making it the world’s most important river in cargo volume.
+Since the turn of the century, when port decentralization started and China joined the WTO, freight volumes on the river have increased significantly.
 For container transport, the Yangtze River witnessed a development pattern initiated downstream and which is moving upstream.
 Containerization first occurred at the lower reach in the early 1990s.
 Manufacturing started along the Yangtze River Delta as this was the first region to be opened to foreign trade due to its high connectivity.
 The lower reach of the Yangtze River consistently accounted for the majority of the river’s total container traffic.
 However, its share decreased from 91% in 1996 to 67% in 2016 as economic development shifted upstream.

 7. Cargo Bundling in Hinterland Transport